 Class 2 Protection for situations causing higher level/additional risk, where the risk of exposure to sparks and heat radiation is higher and complex.
-For example, manual welding techniques causing heavy formations of splatters and drops and shape.
-The clothing ensemble shall be selected to be optimal rather than to provide maximal insulation.
-Sweating should be avoided in continuous cold exposure, since moisture absorption will progressively reduce insulation.
-This is best controlled by selecting flexible, adjustable garments that can be removed and/or have the possibility to balance thermal comfort.
+For example, manual welding techniques causing heavy formations of splatters and drops.

 EN 342:2017 Protective clothing against cold